 The Department of Economics funds highly qualified graduate students through competitive awards such as graduate assistantships, tuition waivers, grant funding, paid internships, and fellowships.
 Each type of funding is available to both PhD and MA students.

 The department attempts to match students with the best funding based on interests.
 To facilitate matching, please include a resume with your online application and indicate your research interests, relevant skills, and experience.
-Applications received prior to March 15 are reviewed first.
+Applications received before the priority deadline of February 15 are reviewed first.

 Graduate assistantships and tuition waivers

 Graduate assistants work approximately 18-20 hours a week in the Department of Economics or other departments in the Bryan School.
 Within the Department of Economics, assistants typically help professors with their teaching and/or research.

 Depending on availability, some graduate assistants also receive out-of-state and/or in-state tuition waivers.
 Out-of-state tuition waivers reduce the tuition of out-of-state students to the levels charged to in-state students.
 In-state tuition waivers cover the cost of in-state tuition.
 Tuition waivers do not cover fees.

 Some students receive funding through contracts or grants which are usually awarded to a specific professor for a specific project.
 Availability of grant funding varies from year to year and students are recruited as funding is available.

 Advanced graduate students are encouraged to apply for dissertation grants, which are available from a variety of sources.

 The Department of Economics submits nominations on behalf of highly qualified new and continuing graduate students for fellowships that are awarded on campus through The Graduate School.